savonet/book/streaming.md

 We see that it takes 4 optional arguments (the identifier, the amplitude, the duration and the frequency) and returns a source, as indicated by the type of the returned value: `source(...)`.
-Every source operator takes an `id` argument, which names the source in the logs, and we will not comment on it again.
-The returned source has one track, `audio`, whose contents is written `pcm*`\indexop{pcm}: raw audio, in any of the supported sample formats, with any number of channels.
+The returned source has one track, `audio`, whose contents is written `pcm*`\indexop{pcm}: raw audio, with any number of channels, stored in one of the three sample formats which Liquidsoap handles internally and which we detail below.
 Video and midi do not appear in the type, which means that `sine` produces neither of them.

 An operator which passes a track through without looking at it uses a _row